GianlucaFuwa/MetaSchwinger.jl/README.md

 ```
 julia -t 2 "run.jl" "sim_parameters.jl"
 ```
 **!
-Make sure to use 2 or more threads when using Parallel Tempering!**
+Make sure to use 2 or more CPU-Threads when using Parallel Tempering!**

 **!
 Make sure to use the same Physics and Metapotential parameters for build- and measurement-run !**